Department of Geosciences

 Are you a "Geology" major?

 Why Study Geology?
 Learn more about the career opportunities associated with becoming a geologist.

 Lake Agassiz Rock Club: a public group interested in collecting/trading rocks and minerals and learning about geology.
 Meetings are held at 7:30 pm on the first Wednesday of the month (except in summer), at Stevens Hall Room 136, NDSU.
 The public is invited.

-Graduate Program in Environmental and Conservation Sciences: The ECS Program is a cross-disciplinary M.S. and Ph.D. program at NDSU.
+Graduate Program in Environmental & Conservation Sciences: The ECS Program is a cross-disciplinary M.S. and Ph.D. program at NDSU.
 Faculty in the Department of Geosciences can advise graduate students in the program.

-Make a Donation: NDSU Geosciences welcomes your donations in support of its outreach programs and of undergraduate field training and scholarships.
+Make a Donation: NDSU Geosciences welcomes your donations in support of its undergraduate field training and scholarships.
 Learn more.